 Review of costs

-(2) The Ontario Energy Board shall review the administrative costs of the Financial Services Manager in accordance with the regulations.
+(2) The Ontario Energy Board shall review the administrative costs of the Financial Services Manager in accordance with the regulations.]

 Investment asset owner may grant pledge

-27. (1) The owner of an investment asset may grant a pledge to or in favour of a person in, to and over all or a specified portion of its right, title and interest in, to and under the investment asset in connection with any funding obligation.
+27. (1) An investment asset owner may grant a security interest over all or a specified portion of its right, title and interest in, to and under the investment interest to or in favour of any person to secure any funding obligation.

-Types of pledge

-(2) A pledge may be a lien, mortgage, charge, right of set-off or security interest.

 Validity

-(3) The pledge may be made to secure a funding obligation and when granted shall be valid and enforceable in accordance with its terms and shall be effective to confer upon the person to whom the pledge is granted a valid security interest in, to and in respect of the investment asset in accordance with the terms of the pledge.

-[OLC Note: You asked for a additional content relating to the PPSA, which I have not had time to review in any detail.
-Please review all subsections that contain the (x) below and advise what is needed.
-It seems to me that some of this content was already covered by some of the numbered subsections in this draft.
-Also please advise as to the updated language based on most recent drafting.]
+(3) A security interest granted under this Act shall be valid and enforceable in accordance with its terms.

 Perfection and priority of pledges